mhyeun/mhyeun/README.md

 Hi, I'm Matt.

-I'm a third-year Mechatronics Engineering student at the University of Waterloo aspiring to become a full-stack software engineer.
-I'm most comfortable with a Javascript/Typescript stack — React, Node/Express, PostgreSQL, and MongoDB.
-I also have some familiarity working with Django and Flask.
+I'm a third-year Mechatronics Engineering student minoring in Software Engineering at the University of Waterloo, hoping to become a full-stack software engineer.
+I previously interned @ Ford Motor Company, Tjene Corp, and Thumbtack.
+I'm currently interning at HomeX Labs as a software engineer!

-Make sure to also visit my [site](https://mhyeun.github.io) where I recently started writing about random stuff.
+Make sure to also visit my [site](https://mhyeun.github.io), where I sometimes write about random things.